 Construction managers ensure that a building project is finished on time, safely, and within budget.
 They work on-site closely with surveyors and architects to plan, design, and build construction projects.
 They also hire new staff, oversee quality control, and create progress reports.

-Construction management is a career in high demand which means that there is higher job security, and a good job choice.
+Construction management is a good job choice as it is a career in high demand which means that there is higher job security.
 Construction managers do work long hours and the qualification process can be lengthy.
 But the trade is very diverse and is good for those who are highly analytical and organised.

 Below we are going to look at the ins and outs of construction management as a career choice.